 The Joint Commission awarded a new disease-specific Gold Seal of Approval certification for Chest Pain to Legacy Meridian Park Medical Center, which was the first hospital in the nation to receive the certification.

 The Joint Commission awarded Legacy Good Samaritan Medical Center disease-specific certifications in six cardiac areas.
-The hospital is the first in the nation to be awarded six cardiac certifications.
+The hospital was the first in the nation to be awarded six cardiac certifications.

 The Daily Journal of Commerce awarded Randall Children's Hospital at Legacy Emanuel with Top Project's 2012 highest honor: Best in Show.

-Legacy Good Samaritan Medical Center again received national recognition from the Healthcare Financial Management Association (HFMA).
+Legacy again received national recognition from the Healthcare Financial Management Association (HFMA).
 The HMFA MAP Award is highly regarded in the world of revenue cycle performance.
-Legacy Good Samaritan is a third-time recipient of this award.

 The American Association of Critical-Care Nurses (AACN) awarded Randall Children's Hospital at Legacy Emanuel a gold-level Beacon Award for Excellence on the Pediatric Intensive Care Unit.
 Only 15 adult and children's critical care units in the U.S. have achieved the gold designation for the Beacon award.